umpolungfish/noseeum/README.md

 ## FEATURES

 ### Unified Command-Line Interface
-Noseeum provides a single, clean command-line interface powered by Python's `click` library.
+Noseeum provides a single, clean command-line interface powered by Python's `click` library

-- **Modular Architecture**: Each attack vector is a self-contained module, allowing for rapid development and integration of new exploits.
+- **Modular Architecture**: Each attack vector is a self-contained module, allowing for rapid development and integration of new exploits
 - **Multiple Attack Vectors**:
-    - **Bidi (Trojan Source)**: Make malicious code appear as harmless comments.
+    - **Bidi (Trojan Source)**: Make malicious code appear as harmless comments
-    - **Homoglyph**: Evade signature-based detection and confuse human analysts by substituting characters with visually identical ones.
+    - **Homoglyph**: Evade signature-based detection and confuse human analysts by substituting characters with visually identical ones
-    - **Invisible Ink**: Hide payloads steganographically within benign text or generate imperceptible prompts to jailbreak LLMs.
+    - **Invisible Ink**: Hide payloads steganographically within benign text or generate imperceptible prompts to jailbreak LLMs
-    - **File Steganography**: Encode entire files as zero-width character sequences and decode them back.
+    - **File Steganography**: Encode entire files as zero-width character sequences and decode them back
-    - **Language-Specific Exploits**: Target unique weaknesses in Python, JavaScript, and Java.
+    - **Language-Specific Exploits**: Target unique weaknesses in Python, JavaScript, and Java
-- **Globally Installable**: Can be installed as a system-wide command-line tool using pip.
+- **Globally Installable**: Can be installed as a system-wide command-line tool using pip

-### Enhanced Security Measures
-The framework includes several security enhancements:

-- **Safe Code Execution**: The `exec()` vulnerability in glassworm has been replaced with safer AST-based validation and restricted namespaces.
-- **Path Validation**: Directory traversal attacks are prevented with proper path validation.
-- **Input Sanitization**: Payloads are now sanitized to prevent injection attacks.
-- **Encoding Detection**: Automatic encoding detection prevents issues with different file encodings.

-### Performance Optimizations
-- **Registry Caching**: The homoglyph registry is now cached to avoid repeated file loading.
-- **Efficient Processing**: Improved string processing algorithms for faster execution.
-- **Configurable Settings**: Centralized configuration for optimized parameters.

 ### Detection and Scanning Module
-Includes a scanner to identify the presence of these same Unicode smuggling vulnerabilities in source code.
+Includes a scanner to identify the presence of these same Unicode smuggling vulnerabilities in source code

 - **File Vulnerability Scanning**: Scan individual files for Unicode smuggling vulnerabilities
 - **Multi-Language Support**: Detect vulnerabilities across Python, JavaScript, Java, and other languages